 The idea is that if all these areas of your life are automatically working away in the background without much effort on your part, our baseline mood shifts up and up and up, and this means that you’ll be happier and life will generally be better.
 This is true Emotional Mastery.

 This has been a long article, and it’s given you enough things to implement for at least the next 6 months (and you didn’t have to attend a $3,000 2-day seminar either!).
+Our goal is for you to get excited and take action that will. help you appreciate your emotions knowing you can take control of how you feel and live a better life.
+Identify what you’re really facing in your emotional health and solve the challenge using these principles as a guide.
+Take control of your emotions knowing they support your values, beliefs, and habits.

 A great follow-up to kickstart implementation is the 10-day mental challenge which we’ve written about before.